 5. Split your retirement money between a lump-sum and regular annuities

 In case you choose to stop working after your retirement, ensure that your retirement corpus can take care of your regular monthly requirements as well as your emergency and social requirements.
 Retirement plans are devised as a mix between lump-sum flows and regular annuities.
 Structure you annuities in such a way as to generate optimal returns.
+Try our Retirement Calculator to estimate your savings, investment needs, and retirement goals.

 6. Once you are retired, ensure that you don’t carry any debt